kilpkonn/msc-thesis/main.typ

     Term search main loop
   ],
 ) <term-search-main-loop>

+#todo("DFS stuff")
 We start by initializing the lookup table which keeps track of the state.
-It has information of types we have reached, types we've searched for but didn't find and transitions we've used.
+It has information of types we have reached, transitions we've taken and types we've searched for but didn't find and transitions we've used.
 Before entering the main loop we populate the lookup table by running a tactic called `trivial`.
-More information about the `trivial` tactic can be found in @tactic-trivial, but essentially it attempts to fulfill the goal by trying variables we have in scope.
+Essentially it attempts to fulfill the goal by trying variables we have in scope.
+More information about the `trivial` tactic can be found in @tactic-trivial.
 All the types get added to lookup table and can be later used in other tactics.
 After we iteratively expand the search space by attempting different tactics untill we've exceeded the preconfigured search depth.
 We keep iterating after finding the first match as there may be many possible options.